cs-fullstack-2019-spring/java-review3-groupproject-thomas-melaati/README.md

 ```
 Hierarchy
     A) Welcome to Code School Mail.
-    B) Create a new User
+    B) Create a new User complete
-        I. Enter your name
+        I. Enter your name complete
         II.
-Enter your password
+Enter your password complete
     C) Sign in
         I. Welcome [NAME].
 What would you like to do?
         II.
 Check CCMail
             (1) List all CCMail.
 Include To, From, and Subject up to 12 chars
                 i.
 Choose a CCMail for more details
                     A) Press enter to go back to CCMail
                     B) <strong>Challenge:</strong> Type 'delete' to delete the message.
         III.
 Write a new CCMail
             (1) Pick user out of existing users